BOM-98/project_1/README.md

 ### Colour Scheme

-I chose this colour scheme keeping in mind the need for contrast between colours on the website for accessibility.
-The strong Red Violet primary colour is intended to be striking and attention grabbing relative to the Eerie black background and convey the symbol of risk and danger for a journey that many of these entrepreneurs will embark on, but gladly embrace.
+I chose this colour scheme keeping in mind the need for a contrast between colours on the website for accessibility.
+The strong Red Violet primary colour is intended to be striking and attention-grabbing relative to the Eerie black background and convey the symbol of risk and danger for a journey that many of these entrepreneurs will embark on, but gladly embrace.

 As a point of note, some contrast checkers threw errors on the use of the Red Violet colour on the background of Eerie black.
-This was done very sparringly in the hero section, footer section and animated sections of forms to highlight one or two words or to underline active links.
-I made the choice, aesthetically speaking, to leave the colours as they were, as I believe they did not hider readability or accessiblity significantly enough to warrant changing them.
-The aesthetic outcome was prioritised in this case, as I believe there was still a significant enough contract for people to easily identify the words.
+This was done very sparingly in the hero section, footer section, and animated sections of forms to highlight one or two words or underline active links.
+I made the choice, aesthetically speaking, to leave the colours as they were, as I believe they did not hinder readability or accessibility significantly enough to warrant changing them.
+The aesthetic outcome was prioritized in this case, as I believe there was still a significant enough contract for people to easily identify the words.
 The other elements surrounding the words had a strong contrast with the background and made it obvious that there was a word there.

 ![Colour Palette](https://github.com/BOM-98/project_1/blob/main/assets/images/README_images/colour-pallette-image.png)